three38inc/todo-group-one/README.md

 # todo-group-one

 ## ToDO Application
- It’s a list of tasks you need to complete or things that you want to do.
+ It’s a list of tasks need to complete or things that you want to do.

  ### Reference